By Erica Laceria on Jan 13, 2017 @ 10:00 AM

 - Broccoli - Yet another green food that is a solid source of calcium.
 It doesn't have quite the level of calcium as other foods (86 milligrams for every two cups - raw), but it is a great and healthy way to boost your calcium levels.

 - Kale - Dubbed as a "superfood", that may be an accurate label.
 One benefit of this superfood is the 101 milligrams delivered per 1 cup of diced kale.
-For those on a diet, it is worth noting that kale also has a mere 30 calories per serving.

 - Oranges - This might be the most unexpected of the group, but oranges are an excellent source to supplement your calcium intake.
 One large orange will give you about 74 milligrams of calcium.